 January 22, 2019

-Here’s a quick round-up of the developments taking shape in GPS technology, and how they enhance fleet tracking solutions.
+Here’s a quick round-up of the developments taking shape in GPS technology, and how they enhance fleet GPS tracking.

 Building on the continued innovations to achieve greater position accuracy, improving ROI on fleet tracking investments through higher usage will be a continued point of focus in 2019.